Powerlearnproject/se-assignment-day-2-git-and-github-Gardern-eggs/README.md

 * Public repositories may require more effort to manage issues, pull requests, and community interactions.

 ## Detail the steps involved in making your first commit to a GitHub repository.
 What are commits, and how do they help in tracking changes and managing different versions of your project?
+* Create a GitHub Account: If you don’t have one, sign up for a GitHub account at github.com.
+* Create a New Repository
+* Create or edit files in your repository using a text editor or IDE.
+* Download GitHub desktop app and signin with the same credentials.
+* selecte the repository you want to commit your changes.
+* After making changes, stage them for commit
+* Commit the staged changes with a message
+* Push your commit to the remote repository on GitHub

+Commits in Git are snapshots of your project at a specific point in time.

+Ways Commint help tracking
+-
+* Commits allow you to track the history of your project.
+* If a mistake is made, you can revert to a previous commit, effectively undoing changes.
+* Commits enable branching, allowing multiple lines of development.
+You can merge branches back into the main project when ready.

 ## How does branching work in Git, and why is it an important feature for collaborative development on GitHub?
 Discuss the process of creating, using, and merging branches in a typical workflow.